phelelani/nf-rnaSeqCount/README.md

 ### 4.1.
 Directly from the command line by supplying the required parameters
 ```
-nextflow run main.nf --data '/path/to/data' --out '/path/to/output' --genome '/path/to/genome.fa' --genes '/path/to/genes.gtf' --index '/path/to/STARIndex'
+nextflow run main.nf --data '/path/to/data' --out '/path/to/output' --genome '/path/to/genome.fa' --index '/path/to/STARIndex' --genes '/path/to/genes.gtf' --bind '/path/to/bind;/another/path/to/bind'
 ```
 ### 4.2.
 By editing the ```main.nf``` file and specifying the parameters
 Edit main.nf:
 ```
 params.data     = '/path/to/data'                       // Path to where the input data is located (where fastq files are located).
 params.out      = '/path/to/output'                     // Path to where the output should be directed.
-params.genes = '/path/to/genes.gtf'     // The genome annotation file
 params.genome   = '/path/to/genome.fa'                  // The whole genome sequence
 params.index    = '/path/to/STARIndex'                  // Path to where the STAR index files are locaded
+params.genes    = '/path/to/genes.gtf'                  // The genome annotation file
+params.bind     = '/path/to/bind;/another/path/to/bind' // Paths to be passed onto the singularity image (Semi-colon separated)
 ```

 Then run the pipeline: